 - Inflammatory bowel disease (Crohn’s disease, ulcerative colitis)

 Although alopecia areata is not one of the most common autoimmune diseases, it still affects a significant amount of the population and the emotional toll can be devastating for some.
+While autoimmune diseases cannot be cured, nutritional interventions such as essential amino acid supplementation can help manage the inflammation they activate.

 Alopecia Areata Symptoms